 Promote spiritual connection

-Frankincense is an aromatic resin with a piney fragrance with notes of spice .
-It brings about a calming and sacred atmosphere.
+Frankincense is an aromatic resin, piney in fragrance with colourful notes of spice.
+It brings about serenity and joy, making for a sacred and warming atmosphere.

 Heighten sensual passion